mxtommy/Kip/README.md

 Kip is built on Angular 9 using various open-source assets.
 All free!

 **Tools**
+Linux, Macs, Pi or Windows dev platform supported
 1. Install the latest Node version
 2. Download you favorite coding IDE (we use the free Visual Code)
-3. Create your own GitHub Branch and configure IDE source control (Out of the box with Visual Code)
+3. Create your own GitHub Kip fork and configure your IDE source control to point to this Fork (With Visual Code, GitHub support is built-in)
-4. Checkout your Branch locally

 **Setup**
+1. Create a GutHub Branch of your own Kip Fork
+2. Checkout this new Branch to get the source code locally.
-1. In a command shell, go to the root of you local project folder.
+3. In a command shell (or in the Visual Code Terminal window), go to the root of you local project folder.
-2. Install project dependencies using NPM package and dependency manager with `npm install`.
-NPM will read local Kip project dependencies (see Tools - steps 4) and will download and install everything automatically for you!
+4. Install project dependencies using NPM package and dependency manager: run `npm install`.
+NPM will read local Kip project dependencies (see Steps 2), download and install everything automatically for you.
-3. Build the app locally using Angular-CLI by running `ng build`.
+5. Build the app locally using Angular-CLI: from that same project root folder, run `ng build`.
 CLI tool will read local Kip project configuration (see Tools - steps 4) and build everything.

 **Work**
 1. Fire up your local dev instance with CLI using `ng serve`.
-2. Point your browser to `http://localhost:4200/` and voila!.
+2. Point your favorite browser to `http://localhost:4200/` and voila!.
-As you work on source code and save files, the app will automatically reload in the browser with your latest changes.
+*As you work on source code and save files, the app will automatically reload in the browser with your latest changes.*

 **Publish**
-1. Make a GitHub pull request to Kip to have your code reviewed, merged and part of the next release.
+1. From your Fork's working Branch, make a GitHub pull request to have your code reviewed, merged and part of the next release.
 Or
 2. Build your own version:
   1. Use the `-prod` flag for a production build.
   2. To generate a npm package, run `npm run-script build-npm`.
+  3. Deploy and have fun!

 **Collaborate**
 Join us on Slack -> SignalK-dev / Apps_and_client channel.
 We will hook up and assist as best we can.